FROSTEROID/Check_MailRu_User_Status/README.md

 //It uses http://status.mail.ru/?address@dom.ru pattern to fetch an image and then check if it "red" or "green".
 //It desn't actually use colors. :D

-// 570 - red status image length
+// 570 - red status image length<br>
-// 349 - green status image length
+// 349 - green status image length<br>
 if(client.DownloadData(new System.Uri(addr)).Length > 400)

 //The information was taken from http://geektimes.ru/post/127684/